miltonra/RomCom/docs/sphinx/source/index.rst

 .. rubric:: Reduced Order Modelling via Global Sensitivity Analysis using Gaussian Process Regression, by Robert A. Milton of The University of Sheffield

-.. warning:: This documentation is currently under construction
+.. error:: This documentation is currently under construction

 Contents